jiweiyuan/yuanjiwei.com/content/posts/system-design-back-of-the-envelop-calculations.md

 | 40    | 1,099,511,627,776    | 1 trillion   | 1 TB  |

-As an architecture, what we conceive should not only focus on performance but also consider cost.
-Below are the computing cost and storage cost for the cloud hosted service.
+As an architecture, what we are concerned with should not only focus on performance but also consider cost.
+Below are the computing costs and storage costs for the cloud-hosted service.
 ##### Compute

 | Provider      | (1 vCPU, 2 GB RAM) | Compute (8vCPUs, 32 GB RAM) |